 Next: Is an oxygen machine in your future?

-8. You experience pauses while breathing
+8. You experience pauses in breathing when you sleep

 Next: Does it seem like everyone else is speed walking?

-9. You lag behind
+9. You lag behind when walking with others

 - A slower gait is associated with issues involving your heart and lungs.